 Here are some foundational concepts or terminologies used in Probability:

-2) Sample Point: This defines one of the possible results of an experiment.
+b) Sample Point: This defines one of the possible results of an experiment.
 For example, sample points are 1 to 6 when rolling a fair six-sided dice.

-3) Experiment: This refers to a process with uncertain results.
+c) Experiment: This refers to a process with uncertain results.
 Examples include card selection, coin tossing, or rolling a die.

-5) Favourable Outcome: This outcome produces the desired or expected consequence.
+e) Favourable Outcome: This outcome produces the desired or expected consequence.

 Events in Probability

-According to Probability theory, an event is a set of outcomes of an experiment.
+According to Probability Theory, an event is a set of outcomes of an experiment.
 Let's say P(E) represents the Probability of event E, then we get:

-1) P(E) = 0 if and only if E is an impossible event
+a) P(E) = 0 if and only if E is an impossible event

-3) 0 ≤ P(E) ≤ 1
+c) 0 ≤ P(E) ≤ 1

-Let's say we have two events, A and B. The Probability of event A, P(A) > P(B) if and only if event A is likelier to occur than event B. Sample space(S) is the set of all of possible outcomes of an experiment and n(S) is the number of outcomes in the sample space.
+Let's say we have two events, A and B. The event A Probability, P(A) > P(B) if and only if event A is likelier to occur than event B. Sample space(S) is the set of all experiment's possible outcomes, and n(S) is the number of sample space outcomes.

 E’ indicates that the event won’t occur.